Blog

 Take computer-assisted coding (CAC), for example.
 Powered by natural language processing (NLP), CAC software scans medical record documentation, identifies key terms, and suggests reimbursement codes that support the treatment or service provided during the patient’s visit.
 In theory, CAC enables coders to process charts at a faster rate by automating the analysis of physician notes for code assignment.

-In reality, the technology behind CAC does not have the ability to correctly interpret complex clinical language, often suggesting codes that do not accurately reflect the patient encounter described in the medical chart.1 Because of this, RCM departments that leveraged CAC still needed human coders to validate the accuracy of every suggested code.
+In reality, the technology behind CAC does not have the ability to correctly interpret complex clinical language, often suggesting codes that do not accurately reflect the patient encounter described in the medical chart.
+Because of this, RCM departments that leveraged CAC still needed human coders to validate the accuracy of every suggested code.

 CAC is a clear example of how the complexity of clinical language makes it challenging to successfully leverage technology in RCM.
 However, technology has developed since the emergence of CAC, and there are now solutions capable of interpreting clinical language with outstanding accuracy.

 With its multidisciplinary team of medical doctors, linguists, computational linguists, and software engineers, Nym has developed technology that automates the accurate interpretation of clinical language.
 Through a combination of clinical expertise, computational linguistics, and explainable AI, Nym’s technology can decipher clinical language and unlock the vital data within medical records.
-Learn more about Nym’s clinical language understanding (CLU) technology.

 See it in action